simple-icons/simple-icons/CONTRIBUTING.md

   * Leave the remaining settings untouched (or reset them with the button at the bottom of the settings).
   * Click the download button.

 After optimizing the icon, double-check it against your original version to ensure no visual imperfections have crept in.
-Also make sure that the dimensions of the path have not been changed so that the icon no longer fits exactly within the canvas, up to 3 decimal points of precision.
+Also make sure that the dimensions of the path have not been changed so that the icon no longer fits exactly within the canvas.
+We currently check the dimensions up to a precision of 3 decimal points.

 ### 4. Annotate the Icon